-For academic terms beginning after July 1, 2015, programs of education at public institutions of higher learning (IHLs) that charge eligible Post-9/11 GI Bill and MGIB-AD participants in excess of the in-state tuition and fees rate are disapproved for Post-9/11 GI Bill and MGIB-AD purposes.
+For academic terms beginning after July 1, 2015, programs of education at public institutions of higher learning (IHLs) that charge eligible Post-9/11 GI Bill and the Montgomery GI Bill-Active Duty (MGIB-AD) participants in excess of the in-state tuition and fees rate are disapproved for Post-9/11 GI Bill and MGIB-AD purposes.
 The requirement was expanded to incorporate eligible Veteran Readiness and Employment (VR&E) program participants for academic terms beginning after March 1, 2019.
 VR&E is a VA entitlement program that provides job training and other employment-related services to veterans with service-connected disabilities.
 The public IHL may require the participant to demonstrate intent to establish residency, by a means other than physical presence, in order to qualify.